zcash/zips/draft-zip-hybrid-deferred-devfund.md

   lockbox, would disproportionally impact grant recipients.
 This hybrid approach promotes decentralization and the growth of independent development teams.

-* **Moving Towards a Non-Direct Funding Model**: There is strong community support for a non-direct Dev Fund funding model.
-Allocating funds to a Hybrid Deferred Dev Fund Lockbox gives the community time to research and implement such a model while continuing to fund grant recipients.

 ## Requirements